becm/live-tools/README.md

     done

 ### Live USB creation
-Use `install` operation to copy live data to stick and creating boot code.
+Use `install` operation to copy live data to stick and create and write boot code.

 Try to hide live system directory via FAT file system attributes.